mydobie/simple-react-redux-app/EXAMPLES.md

 - Verify that husky still works
 - Verify that build npm package still works
 - Verify that build tar works
+- Axios interceptor example (show global error)
+- Copy to clipboard shortcut
+- Use of tableSorter